rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/index.md

 # Deploying a Webservice with Kubernetes
 This tutorial shows you how to deploy a web service with Kubernetes.
 We will cover:

-- kubernetes architecture
+- Kubernetes architecture
-- writing manifests
+- Writing manifests
-- deploying apps
+- Deploying apps
-- scaling
+- Scaling
-- rolling updates
+- Rolling updates